elisejonkers/game-module1/GAMEPLAN.md

 - [x] Add functionality that boxes will appear every x seconds

 ### Milestone 5
-- [ ] Add the second type of box with the right properties
+- [x] Add the second type of box with the right properties
+- [ ] Add the functionality of not clicking the red box
 - [ ] Add functionality so boxes will be random (green vs. red)

 ### Milestone 6